mmiller7/power_meter_graph/README.md

 * meter_readings.sqlite3.db.empty
 This is the SQLite database and spare empty copy (in case you manage to corrupt it or want to start over)

+* minute_meter_readings.sqlite3.db
+This is a SQLite database for storing very recent rolling metrics that are updated with greater frequency.
+If you are running it on a SD card such as Raspberry pi you probably want to put this in a tempfs.

 The following files are decoding "plugins" for rtlamr2sqlite to process different output formats.
 This is useful if you have been dumping data to a file (e.g. CSV) and want to switch to a nicer format.